The Number One American Dream is…to Live in France

 These thoughts have come to mind while I watch the impeachment trial of President Trump on CNN and France 24, in English.
 CNN offers an in-depth look from an American point of view, while France 24, the national news channel of France, offers a look at what’s taking place inside America, from France’s point of view.
 I watch them both and compare.
 France 24’s take on the ordeal is less biased and less emotional than CNN — which is currently involved in a lawsuit against Donald Trump for wrongfully revoking their chief White House correspondent, Jim Acosta’s press credentials, in violation of the First Amendment right to freedom of the press and Fifth Amendment right to due process.
 That’s just one of the many contentions between the two parties and so, while CNN prides itself on being unbiased, others, such as Ad Fontes Media, believe “unbiased news doesn’t exist.”

 According to The Local, in an article from November 2019 (updated from when it first appeared in 2016), Americans have been leaving the U.S. for France for many, many years.
 We were certainly not the first, nor will we be the last.
 According to the INSEE (Institut National de la Statistique et des Études Économiques), there are about 31,000 Americans permanently living in France.
-Everyone agrees, however, that there are more than three times that number because not every American is registered and not everyone lives here full time.
-For the number of those living in France full or part-time, my bet is there is 100 times that who dream of living in France, but haven't yet taken the plunge.
+Everyone agrees, however, that there is more than three times that number because not every American is registered and not everyone lives here full time.
+For the number of those living in France full or part-time, my bet is there are 100 times those who dream of living in France but haven’t yet taken the plunge.

-It's not surprising to learn that the bulk of the American contingency in France is right here in Paris.
-I call it being "Paris-centric," as about one-third of all Americans in France have settled themselves in the City of Light.
-There are lots of valid reasons for that explored by The Local's article, all of with which I am in agreement.
-I was surprised to learn, however, that the second most populated area of France by Americans is the Auvergne-Rhone-Alpes in central France, home to France's second largest city Lyon.
+It’s not surprising to learn that the bulk of the American contingency in France is right here in Paris.
+I call it being “Paris-centric,” as about one-third of all Americans in France have settled themselves in the City of Light.
+There are lots of valid reasons for that explored by The Local’s article, all of which I am in agreement with.
+I was surprised to learn, however, that the second most populated area of France by Americans is the Auvergne-Rhone-Alpes in central France, home to France’s second-largest city Lyon.
 (I never would have guessed!)
-The third most desirable area for Americans is the Provence-Alpes-Côte d'Azur region, which I personally see growing by leaps and bounds.
-Our client base to assist Americans in moving to Nice and its environs has jumped considerably since I first started living part time there in 2012.
-I'm not surprised, given its attributes, many of the same that Paris offers, but with better weather and a more relaxed lifestyle!
+The third most desirable area for Americans is the Provence-Alpes-Côte d’Azur region, which I personally see growing by leaps and bounds.
+Our client base to assist Americans in moving to Nice and its environs has jumped considerably since I first started living part-time there in 2012.
+I’m not surprised, given its attributes, many of the same that Paris offers, but with better weather and a more relaxed lifestyle!

 P.S.
-We're looking for a loft or atelier style property in Paris in which to tape a House Hunters International episode — valued between 350,000€ and 400,000€.
-If you have such a property or know of one, please email me immediately at firstname.lastname@example.org Merci!
+We’re looking for a loft or atelier style property in Paris in which to tape a House Hunters International episode — valued between 350,000€ and 400,000€.
+If you have such a property or know of one, please contact me.
+Merci!